seraphgrid/TENKA_OVERKILL/README.md

     can help me by desiginating them to keys that make more sense and telling me what you did. that'd be cool.

-U: this is too much
+U1: this is too much

 SG: oh...
 C-x C-a updates the adblock.
 C-x C-g updates the Greasemonkey scripts that tenka can understand.

-U: RTORRENT?
+U1: RTORRENT?

 SG: you can copy a magnet link, then use C-u t to load the link into rtorrent which would of course be running
     inside of the terminal you specify. if the magnet link is hintable, you can use C-h T to do the same thing